rackerlabs/docs-dedicated-networking/load-balancer/api-docs/overview/additional-resources.rst

 We welcome feedback, comments, and bug reports.
 Visit the Rackspace customer portal at https://feedback.rackspace.com/.
 You can email all support questions to
-|product support email|.
+|netdevice support email|.

-The `Rackspace Cloud website`_ offers information about Rackspace Cloud products, links to official Rackspace support channels, including knowledge base articles, forums, phone, chat, and email.
+The `Rackspace website <http://support.rackspace.com>`_ offers information about Rackspace Cloud and Hybrid products, links to official Rackspace support channels, including knowledge base articles, forums, phone, chat, and email.